 The Second Penang Bridge main span is a 240m long cable-stayed structure with concrete edge girders and deck slab.
 The first segment and pairs of stay cables at the towers were cast in-situ on falsework.
 Starting from the second segment and stay cables, the edge girders and deck slabs were cast by cantilevering using a travelling formwork system.
 A 16km long marine viaduct was built in shallow water typically with 55m span precast concrete segmental box girders.
 They were erected by launching girders span by span.

 Commissioned by our client, Jambatan Kedua Sdn Bhd, a wholly owned by the Ministry of Finance, we were appointed as independent checking engineers (ICE) for the marine bridge structures.
 We were also the ground treatment, overland bridge and road pavement engineers for the land approach expressways on the mainland.
 Additionally, we led supervision of all land works including all the interchanges.
 Arup Hong Kong carried out design checking involving various disciplines including bridge, geotechnics, maritime and seismic engineering.
 Support on wind and materials consulting was provided to the core checking team by Arup UK.

-Our critical findings and cost-effective recommendations are crucial in ensuring the sturdiness of the longest bridge in South East Asia. ”Wan Anuar Wan Endut Malaysia Leader
+Our critical findings and cost-effective recommendations are crucial in ensuring the sturdiness of the longest bridge in South East Asia. ”Wan Anuar Wan Endut Kuala Lumpur Office Leader

 Engineering solution using local material